Richard Johnson (actor): Film stardom

 Johnson was second billed to Kim Novak in The Amorous Adventures of Moll Flanders (1965), directed by Terence Young.
 When filming ended, Johnson and Novak were married.
 Around this time he expressed interest in writing and directing as well as acting.

 Johnson was Colonel Stewart in Khartoum (1966) with Charlton Heston and Laurence Olivier.

 He was top billed in the Italian horror film The Witch (1966) then was cast as Bulldog Drummond in Deadlier Than the Male (1967) with Elke Sommer for director Ralph Thomas, a James Bond-style adventure.
 Johnson said about playing Drummond "I consciously tried to use more of myself than in anything else I've done...
 I said, all right, if you want me, you'll get me, but this is a braver, more physical version of me."

 He supported Anthony Quinn and Rita Hayworth in The Rover (1967), again directed by Young.
 He starred in another James Bond-type spy film, Danger Route (1967) for director Seth Holt.
 He announced he had formed his own company and would star in An Alibi for a Playboy but it was not made.

-Johnson was Creon in Oedipus the King (1968) with Christopher Plummer, then starred in the spy film A Twist of Sand (1968).
+Johnson was Creon in Oedipus the King (1968) with Christopher Plummer, then starred in the adventure film A Twist of Sand (1968).

 He was a Roman officer in Columna (1968) and Horatio Nelson in Emma Hamilton (1968), with Michèle Mercier.
 He reprised his role as Drummond in Some Girls Do (1969).

 Johnson later recalled in 2000 that "It comes as a curious shock to me now to realise that I was making around £1m a year in today's money.
 And I managed to spend it all having a hell of a good time...
-I knew it wasn't going to last for ever, but I also knew I had to enjoy it while the time was right.'"
+I knew it wasn't going to last for ever, but I also knew I had to enjoy it while the time was right."
+Filmink argued "Richard Johnson never became a star despite producers trying to make him one for a decade."

 Johnson played Rembrandt for British TV in 1969 and was Cassius in Charlton Heston's version of Julius Caesar (1970).

 He did The Fifth Day of Peace (1970) with Franco Nero, Hamlet (1970) with Richard Chamberlain, The Beloved (1971) with Raquel Welch, A Man About a Dog (1972), A Marriage (1972) and I Want to Marry Your Son (1973).